-A drone service provider with proper tools could conduct that same survey in about a day for a fraction of the cost.
+A drone service provider with proper tools could conduct that same survey in a matter of hours for a fraction of the cost.

-For our drone survey, to increase accuracy we would still need a handful of Ground Control Points (GCPs).
-GCPs will increase accuracy to 2-3cm.
-Just to be safe, for the job above, let’s place 10 GCPs.
-Since the GCPs will be scattered throughout the site we will give our survey crew three hours to complete the job.
+For our drone survey, to increase accuracy we would still need a number of Ground Control Points (GCPs).
+GCPs will provide accuracy of around 2-3cm.
+For the job above, we will need around 10-12 GCPs.
+Eight or so of those GCPs will be used to geolocate the aerial imagery, the others will be used as check points to confirm the data.
+Since the GCPs will be scattered throughout the site we will give our survey crew two hours to complete the job.

-While the survey team sets their GCPs, the drone service provider checks airspace, programs the flight and conducts any other preflight operations.
+While the survey team sets their GCPs, the drone pilot checks airspace, programs the flight and conducts any other preflight operations.
 Total time needed, less than one hour.

-The final orthographic image can consist of more than 1 million key points compared to the 1,600 points placed by our traditional survey team.
+The final data can consist of more than 1 million measurable points compared to the 1,600 points placed by our traditional survey team.